Who is eligible to apply?

 Is there a formal product due at the end of the project?

-Yes, all recipients are expected to present their project at DREAMS or one of HOUR’s student seminars held throughout the academic year.
-This presentation must occur in either the same academic year the award is received or the following year.
+Yes, all HOUR program recipients are expected to present their project at DREAMS (occurring in the Fall and Spring semesters) or another HOUR approved presentation event.
+Projects can be in many formats.
+See the DREAMS page for examples.
+This presentation should occur within one academic year after the award period is complete.
 Exceptions will be made on a case-by-case basis after the recipient contacts the HOUR office about a conflict.